-In The Seven Lamps of Architecture (1849), Ruskin's focus shifted to the role played by edifices in our lives.
+In The Seven Lamps of Architecture (1849), Ruskin's focus shifted to the critical role played by edifices in our lives.
 Because we all live and work in buildings, he suggested that architecture is the one form of art in which everyone participates.
-At the heart of his argument lay a series of chapters designed to prove the superiority of the buildings, ranging from cathedrals to houses, of the then long-despised, decaying-from-neglect, architecture of the gothic Middle Ages, all of which were aesthetically more delightful and technically more sophisticated than the supposedly "great buildings" of the over-applauded Renaissance (Palladio's churches of San Giorgio di Maggiore and Redentore in Venice, for example), these being but poor purloins, he contended, of the once-original styles of Greece and Rome.
-The same superiority was palpably visible when one compared gothic buildings to the power-glorifying palaces of the Baroque (Versailles or Peterhof, say).
-The reason for gothic's preeminence was apparent as soon as we focused an attentive eye.
-Gothic architecture was both close to, and reflective of, nature and, as such, was a style toward which, consciously or not, we, ourselves part of nature, are instinctively drawn.
-It was also a style in sympathy with and celebratory of human creativity and difference, a community-based form of building in which everyone could (and did during the centuries of gothic's ascendancy) cooperate, using one's strengths as best one could (the erection of the great cathedrals of Europe over, often, hundreds of years by local citizens being a prime instance).
-Which discernings led to another (an insight which, as we shall later see, become a cornerstone of Ruskin's sociological writings): to wit, that anyone engaged in labor of any sort needed to be accorded respect as both worker and artist, however rudimentary that "artist" designation might be.
-Each person had to be given the chance to find a creative way to contribute to the excellence of the work being done.
-As he put it in another work: "Life without Industry is Sin, Industry without Art, Brutality."^{}
+At the heart of the argument lay a demonstration designed to prove the superiority of the buildings, ranging from cathedrals to houses, of the then long-despised, decaying-from-neglect architecture of the gothic Middle Ages: all of which, he showed, were aesthetically more delightful and technically more sophisticated than the buildings of the over-applauded Renaissance (poor purloins these, he said, of the once-original styles of Greece and Rome) or the power-glorifying palaces of the Baroque (Versailles, Peterhof).
+The reason for gothic's superiority became apparent as soon as we focused an attentive eye: Gothic architecture was both close to, and reflective of, nature and, as such, was a style toward which, consciously or not, we (ourselves part of nature) are inevitably drawn.
+It was also a style in sympathy with and celebratory of human creativity and difference, a community-based form of building in which everyone could (and did during the centuries of gothic's preeminence) cooperate, using one's strengths as best one could (the erection of the great cathedrals of Europe over, often, hundreds of years by local citizens being a prime example).
+Which discernings led to another (an insight which, not long after, would become a cornerstone of his sociological writings): that anyone engaged in labor of any sort needed to be accorded respect as both worker and artist however rudimentary that second designation might be, needed to be given the chance to find their most creative way of contributing to the excellence of the work done.
+As he put it in another work: "Life without Industry is Sin, Industry without Art, Brutality."
+12

-To prove his points, Ruskin once more took his readers on a prose tour, this time of the cities and towns of Europe (Rouen and Beauvais in France, Lucca, Pisa, and Venice in Italy) demonstrating, in chapters laden with beautiful paragraphs and detailed illustrations (most of which he had drawn), his arguments.
+To prove these points, Ruskin once more took his readers on a prose tour, this time of the cities and towns of Europe (Rouen and Beauvais in France, Lucca, Pisa, and Venice in Italy) demonstrating, in chapters laden with beautiful paragraphs and detailed illustrations (most of which he had drawn), his arguments.